VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables: VaR super-additivity

 and for $X_3$,

 Figure~\ref{fig:VaRsnonSD} compares $\VaR_p[S]$ with the sum of marginal VaRs.

-Figure \ref{fig:VaRsnonSD} shows that $\XX$ is VaR super-additive.
-This example illustrates that an NSD vector may have an SD aggregator $\Phi$ without $\Phi$ being globally non-increasing, while still exhibiting VaR super-additivity. \end{example} A natural question that follows any characterization of a property for random vectors is: under what transformations does the property persist?
+The plot shows that $\XX$ is VaR super-additive.
+This example illustrates that an NSD vector may have an SD aggregator $\Phi$ without $\Phi$ being globally non-increasing, while still exhibiting VaR super-additivity. \end{example}

+A natural question that follows any characterization of a property for random vectors is: under what transformations does the property persist?
 In this spirit, we examine the conditions under which the transformed random vector

-where each $\xi_i:[0,\infty)\to[0,\infty)$ is measurable, preserves the property of {VaR super-additivity}.
+where each $\xi_i:[0,\infty)\to[0,\infty)$, is measurable and preserves the property of {VaR super-additivity}.
 Specifically, we seek to identify assumptions on the functions $\xi_i$ that ensure $\widetilde{\XX}$ remains VaR super-additive whenever the original vector $\XX=(X_1,\dots,X_n)$ is already VaR super-additive. \begin{proposition} Let $\XX$ be NLOD with continuous marginal distributions $F_{X_i}$, and suppose each $\phi_i$ in Equation \eqref{eq:Phiexpression} is non-increasing.
 Define

 If each $\xi_i$ is strictly increasing, convex, and satisfies $\xi_i(0) = 0$, then $\widetilde{\XX}$ is VaR super-additive. \end{proposition}

 \begin{proof} First, since $\XX$ is NLOD and each $\xi_i$ is strictly increasing, we have